Pyromaanisorsa/DiceRollers/README.md

 For more details on how the Python TCP server & app work, check their own [repository](https://github.com/Pyromaanisorsa/DiceRollerPython).

+🧩 Game Systems
+AbilityData Structure
+- Component-driven architecture using classes like AbilityFlow, AbilityShape, and AbilityBehaviour.
+- New abilities can be added simply by composing components rather than writing new code for each ability.
+- Currently each ability is usable by both players and enemy AI.

+Level Editor Tools
+- Custom Unity Editor window visualizes level tiles and blocking areas.
+- Designers can mark blocked tiles interactively, which are then serialized into level data.

+EnemyAI
+- Very simple currently: either moves closer to player until in range of their single ability or uses their ability to attack.
+-

 ## 🧾 License

 This project is licensed under the **Creative Commons Attribution–NonCommercial 4.0 International License (CC BY-NC 4.0)**.